-- 1. The Aspire Registry currently supports programs and agencies to track and maintain training and qualification records.
+- The Aspire Registry currently supports programs and agencies to track and maintain training and qualification records.
 In collaboration with Office of Children and Family Services and State Education Department, determine the value add and the costs to add a feature to the Aspire Registry for users to track, search and retain background checks and fingerprints for the early childhood workforce. - 2.
-Examine the relationships and areas of opportunity for data that focuses on both health (including mental health) and early learning. - 3.
-Use data to understand breadth of homelessness affecting young children and service delivery options. - 4.
-Support the Department of Health to enhance the existing new-born hearing screening data system to track follow up services for children testing positive after initial auditory screening. - 5.
-Agreements for privacy protection are made and data sharing across agencies and entities are drawn up, reviewed, and executed by agency legal counsels.
+Use data to understand breadth of homelessness affecting young children and service delivery options. - 3.
+Support the Department of Health to enhance the existing new-born hearing screening data system to track follow up services for children testing positive after initial auditory screening.